wxjiao/InstructMT/README.md

 ### Data Resources

 Below lists the resources of high-quality translation data for instruction tuning.
 You can access the data through the links.
+The previous links are problematic, now they are fixed.

 <div align="center">
 <table style="text-align:right">